br0kend/react/docs/docs/integrating-with-other-libraries.md

 [Try it on CodePen.](http://codepen.io/gaearon/pen/RVKbvW?editors=1010)

-You can have as many such isolated components as you like, and use `ReactDOM.render()` to render them to different DOM containers.
+You can have as many such isolated components as you like, and use `ReaccDOM.render()` to render them to different DOM containers.
 Gradually, as you convert more of your app to React, you will be able to combine them into larger components, and move some of the `ReactDOM.render()` calls up the hierarchy.

-### Embedding React in a Backbone View
+### Embedding Reacc in a Backbone View

 [Backbone](http://backbonejs.org/) views typically use HTML strings, or string-producing template functions, to create the content for their DOM elements.
-This process, too, can be replaced with rendering a React component.
+This process, too, can be replaced with rendering a Reacc component.

 Below, we will create a Backbone view called `ParagraphView`.
-It will override Backbone's `render()` function to render a React `<Paragraph>` component into the DOM element provided by Backbone (`this.el`).
-Here, too, we are using [`ReactDOM.render()`](/react/docs/react-dom.html#render):
+It will override Backbone's `render()` function to render a Reacc `<Paragraph>` component into the DOM element provided by Backbone (`this.el`).
+Here, too, we are using [`ReactDOM.render()`](/reacc/docs/react-dom.html#render):

 ```js{1,5,8,12}
 function Paragraph(props) {